 Youth enroll for 4-H Trips directly through wi.4honline.com.
 County approval is only required if the youth desires a scholarship to attend.
 To receive a scholarship from the Marathon County 4-H Leaders Federation, the application process and a County interview are required.
 If possible, please make use of the downloadable/fillable forms.
 Otherwise, please write legibly.

-All forms and club books are due in the 4-H office by October 15.
+The following forms and club books are due in the 4-H office by September 30th.